 People with dementia will often experience memory loss, which can affect their day-to-day life.
 At Priory Adult Care, we understand that this can be distressing for both the person with the diagnosis as well as their family and friends.

-There are steps you can take to help a person manage any memory loss that they are experiencing, so that they can remain confident, sociable and content.
+There are steps you can take to help a person manage dementia and any memory loss that they are experiencing, so that they can remain confident, sociable and content.

 What day-to-day activities can be affected by memory loss?